oddek/8-bit-Computer/README.md

 | 1E      | --     | --        | --                 | --                                                                     |
 | 1F      | --     | --        | --                 | --                                                                     |
 ```

+The ISA is implemented in the control unit using a finite state machine.
+Some of the instructions take a single cycle, while others may take up to 3 cycles to execute.

+At first I envisioned the control unit to be modular, easy to change, and perhaps with pipelined execution.
+However, because of the limited time I had, everything had to be kind of thrown together and made to work.
+In other words, the control unit is in great need of improvement.

 ## Assembler